It is no secret that I love John Hughes.

-Home of Northwestern University and two big John Hughes movie homes: Samantha Baker’s from Sixteen Candles and the house used in Uncle Buck.
+Home of Northwestern University and two major John Hughes movie homes: Samantha Baker’s from Sixteen Candles and the house used in Uncle Buck.

-Located at 2602 Lincoln Avenue, my husband and I both were like…are you sure this is it?
+Located at 2602 Lincoln Avenue, my husband and I both were like, are we sure this is it?

 It looked smaller in person even though it is huge but it’s funny how homes look on screen compared to when you see them in real life.

-It is indeed the house Buck Russell made his famous big ass pancakes in.
+It is indeed the house Buck Russell made his famous shovel pancakes in.

 Or at least punched the clown on the front porch.

 About ten minutes away is Samantha Baker’s house at 3022 Payne Street.